-- Level 1: Basic-At this level, a visual supercomputing infrastructure is an integrated system platform that provides visualization applications with necessary computation and communication resources.
+- Level 1: Basic At this level, a visual supercomputing infrastructure is an integrated system platform that provides visualization applications with necessary computation and communication resources.
 Typically, users are fully involved in identifying appropriate tools, locating computation resources, and managing data distributions.
-It is often necessary for users to navigate themselves through complicated technical obstacles, such as networking, security, parallelization, data replication, and so forth. - Level 2: Managed-At this level, a visual supercomputing infrastructure will have a managed service layer between the user interface and the system platform.
+It is often necessary for users to navigate themselves through complicated technical obstacles, such as networking, security, parallel computing, data replication, and so forth. - Level 2: Managed At this level, a visual supercomputing infrastructure will have a managed service layer between the user interface and the system platform.
 The service layer is aware of the availability and ontology of data and resources, and can provide services to various visualization applications according to dynamic requirements of users and applications as well as dynamic states of the system platform.
 To a large extent, the development of the Grid technology is aiming at the delivery of a general-purpose infrastructure.
-To manage visualization applications effectively, it is necessary to incorporate more advanced service features into the Grid technology for supporting a variety of visualization needs such as interactive, distributed, mobile, and mission-critical applications in a more transparent manner.
+To managing visualization applications effectively, it is necessary to incorporate more advanced service features into the Grid technology for supporting a variety of visualization needs such as interactive, distributed, mobile, and mission-critical applications in a more transparent manner. - Level 3: Predictive At this level, a visual supercomputing infrastructure will have an information layer between the user interface and the service layer, which collects, monitors and correlates various user interaction data and system performance data.
+It provides users with analytical data, which may indicate the quality of visualization results, effectiveness of visualization tools, and so on.
+In